ranabrewer/MCA-2022/README.md

 # Week 8

 For this week, we had to identify 3 music tracks relating to our theme that ideally differed in sound and style and list the most important technical and non-technical metadata associated with each track.
 This information has been listed below.
+I selected three songs from The Phanton of the Opera which although are still all operatic, they differ in sound and vocals.

 | Track Title | Artist(s) | Composer | Copyright Info | Genre | Source | File/Audio format | Number of channels | Sample rate | Bits per second | Duration |
 | ------------| --------  | -------- | -------------- | ----- | ------ | ----------------- | ------------------ | ----------- | --------------- | -------- |